GrinnFandango/Genuine-Panama-MSP1/README/README.md

   * __Book Us (booking.html)__  -This page allows users to potentially book this band and contact them, should they need or want to.

+    - ###  Features that could've been implemented

+        __Tickets__ - This page could've been implemented to show users where and how to buy tickets to upcoming shows, with information on how much the tickets will be.

 ### Design

 #### Colour Scheme